Athletics-app/Athletics.app-API/README.md

 In documentation you can show nesting by referencing the DTO name (not necessarily $ref syntax).
 For the live API we will expand to full objects, but for doc clarity this shorthand is allowed.

-Example DTO that nests a club DTO by name:
+Example DTO that nests a club DTO by the DTO path:

 ```
 {